MeeeyoAI/ComfyUI_StringOps/README.md

 3.Added functionality to get the current timestamp (can be used as a random seed).

+4.Added the ability to copy and cut files.

+5.Added the feature of reading web page content.

 ## Partial Node Display
 **Text Processing Node**
 ![image](image/meyo01.png)